 1. Turn on the oven to 320F (160C), oven rack adjusted to lower middle shelf.

-Heat up the 2 milk & aromatics, strain.
+Heat up the condensed milk, fresh milk & aromatics

 1. Into a preferably nonstick pot, add the condensed milk and fresh milk and turn on the burner to medium-heat to heat up the milk.
 If you are using vanilla pod, add the scraped off vanilla seeds and the emptied pod into the pot as well.

-2. Do not bring it to a boil.
-Instead, once you see tiny bubbles around the circumference of the milk surface, add the lime zest and turn down the burner to medium-low and simmer 10 minutes.
-Stir occasionally to avoid milk from sticking to bottom of the pot.
+2. Do not boil.
+Once you see tiny bubbles around the circumference of the milk surface, add the lime zest and turn down the burner to medium-low and simmer 10 minutes.
+Stir occasionally to avoid milk from sticking.

-3. After the 10 minutes, add the kaffir lime leaves (pull off the hard centre vein first) and lemongrass (smash it roughly before adding).
+3. Add the kaffir lime leaves (pull off the hard centre vein first) and lemongrass (smash it roughly before adding).
 Only devein the leaves and smash the lemongrass just before using so that you lose none of the volatile oils.

-5. You must strain the milk or the kaffir lime leaves will start to cook and that will impart a bitter flavour to your milk.
-The flavour of lemongrass can also get too overpowering if you let it seep too long in the milk.
+2. You must strain the milk.
+Kaffir lime leaves will start to cook and will impart a bitter flavour to your milk.
+The flavour of lemongrass can also get too overpowering if you let it steep too long in the milk.